serenity-is/docs/services/behaviors.md

 }
 ```

-Because it derives from `BaseSaveDeleteBehavior`, it can override `OnException` for both save and delete.
+Because it derives from `BaseSaveDeleteBehaviorAsync`, it can override the (synchronous) `OnException` method for both save and delete — exception hooks are sync in both the async and sync behavior bases, since they only translate an exception.
 Since it implements `IImplicitBehavior` and `ActivateFor` always returns `true`, it applies to every row type, which is exactly what you want for a global exception handler.

 ### Example: Multi-Tenant Behavior